Neighborhood Entrepreneurship Lab

 Each community business owner will have increased profits by at least 20% relative to the year during which the Lab began

-Each investor, advisor, strategist, and liaison will have referred at least two people that A4CB has then selected to participate in at least one Lab
+Each investor, project advisor, project strategist, and partner will have referred at least two people that A4CB has then selected to participate in at least one Lab

 Current and Previous Lab Businesses